By Michael Flood and David Duriesmith

 - Historically, women have been excluded from military and combat roles, by the male-dominated hierarchies of military institutions and political leaders (Goldstein, 2001; MacKenzie, 2015).

 - Male soldiers and military personnel themselves often have been hostile to women’s participation in the military (Mankayi, 2006; Sasson-Levy, 2011).
+For example, during World War II, some US female pilots reported that male peers would put sugar or rags in their engines, put grass in their tanks or acid in their parachutes, or slash their tires.

 - Feminists often have pushed for women to be allowed to participate in combat.
 Indeed, in the wake of four decades of feminism, there is growing momentum to foster women’s inclusion and participation in the military, including in combat roles (Gustavsen, 2013; Sasson-Levy & Amram-Katz, 2007).